By Nicholas Quinlan and Sam Kosack

-Despite a slow start to signing players, their list has slowly gathered momentum in the new year, having signed Storm duo Nick Meaney and Tyran Wishart, alongside Bulldogs forward Josh Curran, amongst other names.
+Despite a slow start to signing players, the Bears' list has slowly gathered momentum in the new year, having signed Storm duo Nick Meaney and Tyran Wishart, alongside Bulldogs forward Josh Curran, amongst other names.

 The Samoa coach and second rower worked together at Penrith, which saw them win the 2023 and 2024 premierships.

-When asked about the possibility of Sorensen joining the club, Gardiner was complimentary of his experiences, believing he would be an asset to any club.
+When asked about the possibility of Sorensen joining the club last week, Gardiner was complimentary of his experiences, believing he would be an asset to any club.

 “I had a great relationship with him at Penrith,” Gardiner said on SEN’s Front Office with Vossy.